Harry Hartz

-Harry Hartz (24 December 1896 – 26 September 1974) was an American auto mechanic and race car driver.
+Harry Henry Hartz (December 24, 1896 – September 26, 1974) was an American racing driver and auto mechanic.
+He was the 1926 American Automobile Association (AAA) Contest Board sanctioned national driving champion.

 Career

-Harry Hartz was born in Pomona, California, and grew up in the Los Angeles area.
+Hartz was born in Pomona, California, and grew up in the Los Angeles area.
 At age eighteen, he began to drive in support events for the car races of the time.
 He was a mechanic, but sought to be a race car driver and signed on with the Duesenberg brothers after World War I. Hartz made his debut at the 1921 Indianapolis 500 race as Eddie Hearne's riding mechanic.

 The following year, Hartz was behind the wheel of the Duesenberg and finished in second place.
 In 1923, he finished in second place again in a Cliff Durant Special, and placed in fourth position next year.
+On Thanksgiving Day of that same year, he was driving during pre-race test run at a track in Los Angeles when he struck and killed both a photographic journalist, and George L. Wade, constructor and owner of the car driven by Harlan Fengler.

-In 1925, he brought his own 121 cuin Miller and finished fourth, and returned the next year with his 90 cuin Miller Special to capture second place.
+In 1925, Hartz purchased his own 121 cuin Miller, finishing fourth, and returned the next year with his 90 cuin Miller Special to capture second place.
 His car had a mechanical failure in 1927.
 He is the only driver to come in second in the Indianapolis 500 three times, but never to win the race in his six attempts.

 Hartz was successful in board track racing.
 He finished in the top five positions 46 times out of the 69 major events he started, and won seven championship events.